 10. Meet with a Financial Advisor

-One of the benefits of your Membership is getting financial guidance whenever you need it.
-No matter if you have a lot of money or not now, developing a financial plan can help you work toward your goals.
-Our financial and retirement plan advisors2 both provide complimentary one-on-ones to SchoolsFirst FCU Members.
+No matter if you have a lot of money or not so much, developing a financial plan can help you work toward your goals.
+A financial advisor can help.

 Extra Credit provides general information to help improve our Member’s financial lives.
 Every situation is different, so please contact us for guidance on your specific needs.
 The advice provided in Extra Credit is not intended to serve as a substitute for speaking to a loan representative, financial advisor, or GreenPath Financial Wellness counselor who can help tailor a solution for you.